demisto/content/Packs/PAN-OS/Integrations/Panorama/README.md

 ### pan-os-platform-install-software
 ***
 Install the given software version onto the device.
-Download the software first with
+Download the software first with panorama-download-panos-version.

 #### Base Command